 Marwell Zoo is a registered charity and they need your help to continue their great work in conservation.
 There are many ways you can support them from buying an annual membership to adopting an animal.

 Many parents are now thinking about their visit to see Father Christmas and although we haven’t been ourselves I have heard great things.
 You’ll begin your experience in the magical winter forest where you’ll enjoy some festive drinks and listen to Mother Christmas as she tells The Nutcracker story in the fairy glen.
 Children can then create their own Christmas Eve plate in the elves workshop before meeting Santa in his sparkly Grotto to receive a gift.
-Tickets are now on sale and full details can be found here.

 Thank you Marwell Zoo for yet another fantastic family day out.
 You’ve thought of everything a family needs and we thoroughly enjoyed every minute.
 We still haven’t managed to see all the animals in the Zoo so we’ll be back again next year to discover more!